sandyg6/100-Days-Python-challenge/README.md

 46. Write a program for Octal to decimal conversion. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day46.py)
 47. Write a program to find number of times digit 3 occurs in each and every number from 0 to n. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day47.py)
 48. Write a program to find number of integers which has exactly 9 divisors. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day48.py)
-49. Write a program to find roots of a quadratic equation
+49. Write a program to find roots of a quadratic equation.[(code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day49.py).
 50. Write a program to print Solid and hollow rectangle star pattern
 51. Write a program to print Diamond pattern printing using stars
 52. Write a program to print Diamond pattern printing using numbers